A strategy for implementing industrial predictive maintenance: Part I

 If a piece of equipment is recently serviced or certain parts are replaced, it should be obvious in signals recorded by your system.

-In the cases of complex systems such as manufacturing facilities, aircraft engines, and oil rigs, the top most advantage of using Industrial IoT systems is predictive maintenance.
+In the cases of complex systems such as manufacturing facilities and aircraft engines, the top most advantage of using Industrial IoT systems is predictive maintenance.
 Predictive maintenance will improve the longevity of most equipment.
 It will reduce unscheduled downtime of your assembly line in a manufacturing facility, thereby making production more reliable.

 Predictive maintenance not only provides cost savings, but it enables new business models.
 Equipment that collects usage data, publishes health status, and predicts failure will be able to charge a premium for built-in predictive maintenance capability.
 Manufacturing of such equipment may enable new leasing, rent, and maintenance-as-service model in which the manufacturer charges a price based on throughput of the equipment.